 Our career coaches possess a variety of experience to meet your needs, and the process will be driven by you and your objectives.
 Coaching is optional and confidential.
-You can meet your coach in person during residencies, and they’re accessible via email and Skype.
+You can meet your coach in person during residencies, and they’re accessible via email and video-conference.

 Fuqua students are known for taking initiative, shaping the program experience in ways that support each other’s goals.
 Your class may choose to form professional clubs that draw on the expertise and company connections in your cohort to help classmates explore that area or industry.
 Past organizations have included Consulting, Finance, Entrepreneurship, Women in Business, Energy & the Environment, Health Care, and Net Impact.